+Isfield Place is surrounded by its own land, which undulates over the northern half of the estate providing an exceptionally attractive environment for sporting and recreational activities, with areas of mixed deciduous woodland and an impressive Lime Avenue running north from the main house.
 From the house the land drops away to the south and west.
 There are superb views to Firle Beacon on the South Downs.
-The attractive parish church of St Margaret's (not owned) lies towards the south, to the west of which is a Motte and Bailey site giving evidence of early settlement.
+The attractive parish church of St Margaret's (not owned) lies towards the south of Lot 1, to the west of which is a Motte and Bailey site giving evidence of early settlement.